johnewart/dapr-proposals/api-design-guide.md

 ### What is this proposal?

-This proposal suggests a design guide for the proposal and development of new APIs.
-An API is defined as a
+This proposal suggests a design guide for the proposal and development of new APIs in Dapr.
+An API is defined as any functionality that is exposed to an end user that is consumed programmatically.
+This is intended to provide authors with examples and requirements that need to be included when designing a new API (or enhancing an existing API) so that it is clear what is expected.

+### Why propose an API design guide?

+Just like providing some basic scaffolding for proposals themselves, APIs should have a consistent set of information when being designed so that they can be

 An API is one form of feature that may be proposed by the contributor.
 Any new APIs can be split into two categories:
 - new API for an existing building block e.g.: adding query state API to state management building block